ExpHP/ExpHP.github.io/_posts/2018-10-06-lockout-part-4.md

 ---

-Part 2 introduced a simple borrow checker without lifetimes, and Part 3 brought to our attention two serious shortcomings.
-We addressed one of them, but another still remains.
+[Part 2](blah) introduced a simple borrow checker without lifetimes, and [Part 3][Part 3] brought to our attention two serious shortcomings.
+We managed to fix one of them, but another still remains!

-This shall be the final post about borrow-checking without lifetimes.

 ## Fixing the "invariance example"